LIVENlab/enbios/docs/Fundamentals.md

 Respectively for an aggregator (`module_path`, `aggregator_name`)

 Besides the identification the adapter should have the fields `config` and `methods`.
-For the `config` of the brightway-adapter it is crucial to include the field `bw_project`, so that enbios know, which brighway project to use.
+For the `config` of the brightway-adapter it is crucial to include the field `bw_project`, so that enbios know which brightway project to use.

 For `methods` we need to pass a dictionary, where the keys are arbitrary names that we give to the method and the tuple of strings, which are the names/identifiers of methods in brightway.

 **aggregators**:

-Since we only make use of the builtin _sum-aggregator_ which does not require any configuration, we can ommit, this field in the experiment configuration.
+Since we only make use of the builtin _sum-aggregator_ which does not require any configuration, we can omit, this field in the experiment configuration.

 **hierarchy**: